 - There are three types of damping covered in this lesson: constant damping, alpha damping, and beta damping.

 - The constant damping ratio, as its name suggests, is constant for each frequency.
 It is the ratio of damping to critical damping at a given frequency (mode).

-- Alpha damping results in a damping ratio which is inversely proportional to frequency.
+- Alpha damping results in a damping ratio that is inversely proportional to frequency.
 Because of this, we usually do not use alpha damping since it has adverse effects on very low frequencies.

 - Beta damping provides a damping ratio that is proportional to frequency.
 Consequently, it tends to affect higher-frequency content.
 Alpha and beta damping together are called Rayleigh damping.

-- These damping values may be defined on a system level (“global”), affecting all parts – done via “Analysis Settings” or the damping ratio may be defined on a material basis (“material”), affecting all parts that have that material assigned – done via Engineering Data.
+- These damping values may be defined on a system level (“global”), affecting all parts — done via “Analysis Settings”.
+The damping ratio may be defined on a material basis (“material”), affecting all parts that have that material assigned — done via Engineering Data.

 - Effects of damping are cumulative, so if you specify global damping and one part has material damping, then that part sees the effect of the sum of material and global damping.

-- For any structure, the total number of modes is equal to the number of nodal DOFs but, while performing any analysis, we extract modes far less than this number due to computational constraints.
+- For any structure, the total number of modes is equal to the number of nodal degrees of freedom (DOFs), but while performing any analysis, we extract far fewer modes than this number due to computational constraints.